iodepo/odis-arch/book/theOdisGraph.md

 In JSON(-LD) syntax, anything inside a pair of braces ("{}") is an [object](https://datatracker.ietf.org/doc/html/rfc8259#section-4), and one object may have one or more other objects nested within it.

-This is a basic object
+Below, is a very simple JSON-LD record which contains two objects, one defining the semantic context of the record (i.e. the schema.org vocabulary) which is nested in an object describing a Person named Jane Doe.

 ```json
 {
   "@context": {